VarSamLewis/Backend_Playaround/ReadMe.md

 ﻿# Backend_Playaround

-This is my first attempt at building a backend of an app, it's supposed to mimic a website.
-I decided t od everything in Docker so that I could play around with Node.js and Go without installations.
+This is my first attempt at building a backend of an app, it's supposed to mimic a payment system from Stripe.
+I decided to do everything in Docker so that I could play around with Node.js and Go without installations.
 That was a mistake.
 Debugging was an experience I never want to repeat.

 ---